Helena, Alabama

 Helena (/h@'lin@/) is a city in Jefferson and Shelby counties in the state of Alabama.
 Helena is considered a suburb of Birmingham and part of the Birmingham-Hoover Metropolitan Area.
-As of 2022, the population estimate was 21,862.
+As of 2025, the population estimate is 23,388.

 Helena initially incorporated in 1877, but reincorporated in 1917 after errors were discovered in the initial incorporation papers.
-Its population was not recorded separately in the U.S. Census until 1920, reflecting the later date of incorporation.
+Due to this, the U.S. Census Bureau did not record Helena's population separately until 1920.